Adaptive Hamiltonian Variational Integrators and Symplectic Accelerated Optimization: Adaptive Integrators and Variational Error Analysis

-which can be singular in many cases.
-Most of the papers cited here on variable time-step symplectic integrators focus exclusively on using a monitor function, $g$, that is only a function of position, in which case the resulting transformed Hamiltonian is degenerate and there is no corresponding Lagrangian formulation.
-Therefore, Hamiltonian variational integrators are the most general and natural way to derive variable time-step variational integrators.
+Most of the prior literature on variable time-step symplectic integrators cited in this paper focus exclusively on monitor functions that are only a function of position, in which case $\frac{\partial^2 \bar{H}}{\partial \bar{p}^2}$ is singular, and the associated Legendre transformation, $\mathbb{F}\bar{H}:T^*Q \rightarrow TQ$ is non-invertible, which is to say that the resulting transformed Hamiltonian is degenerate and there is no corresponding Lagrangian formulation.
+Therefore, the Type II and Type III Hamiltonian variational integrator frameworks are the most general and natural way to derive variable time-step variational integrators.

-The exact type II generating function for the transformed Hamiltonian is given by,
+The exact Type II generating function for the transformed Hamiltonian is given by